JALAL-00/Event-Buddy---Deepchain-Labs-Internship-Technical-Test/README.md

 ---

-## Admin Credentials & API Examples
+## Test Credentials & Usage

-You can interact with the platform through the UI or test the API directly.
+To test the different user roles, use the following credentials on the application's login and registration pages.

-### Admin Access
+### Admin Account (Auto-created)
 The backend automatically creates an admin user on its first run.
+Go to the login page (`http://localhost:3001/login`) and use these details to access the admin dashboard.

 - **Email:** `admin.jalal@gmail.com`
 - **Password:** `AdminJalal123@`

+### Regular User Account (Manual Registration)
+To test as a regular user, you must first register a new account.

+**1. Go to the Sign Up page:** `http://localhost:3001/register` **2.
+Enter the following details:**
+- **Full Name:** `Jalal Uddin`
+- **Email:** `jalaluddin0046@gmail.com`
+- **Password:** `ValidPassword123@`

+After registering, the application will automatically log you in and redirect you to the user dashboard.
+You can then log out and log back in using this email and password.

-### API Usage Examples (`cURL`)
+### Testing the API Directly with cURL (Optional)
+For backend developers, the API can also be tested directly.

 #### User Registration
 ```bash